Pseudonymous-gdy/Machine-Learning/README.md

 - **Viewing Notes**: Open the notes in [**Obsidian**](https://obsidian.md/).
 They are formatted specifically for this platform to provide a visual and structured learning experience.
 - **Mathematical Foundations**: Pay close attention to the mathematical explanations provided.
 These are crucial for building a strong foundation for more advanced topics.
 - **In-Depth Studies**: If you encounter concepts that are unclear, don’t hesitate to ask questions.
 The notes include in-depth studies, such as exploring the Generalized Linear Model when learning Logistic Regression, to enhance your understanding.
 - **Feedback**: If you notice any issues or errors, please point them out.
-Your input is essential for improving the notes.
+Your response is essential for improving the notes.

 ### Project Directory
 The `Project` directory showcases a comprehensive study conducted by our group on a dataset from the UCI Machine Learning Repository.
 This section demonstrates how theoretical knowledge is applied in practical data analysis.